jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 ---

-<h3 style="color: darkred;">[40 min] Learn the Tools</h3>
+<h3 style="color: darkred;">[1h20m] Learn the Tools</h3>

 ### Individual Work: Create one short test video using DaVinci Resolve.

-View the tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>.
+View the tutorials: <a href="Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>.
 Breakdown:

-1. **Intro to DaVinci Resolve**
+1. **Intro to Linear Video Editing**
-   - Learn timeline navigation, cuts, imports, transitions
+   - Learn timeline navigation, cuts, imports, transitions, effects
-2. **Collage Techniques**
+2. **Intro to Video Collage**
+   - Experiment with layering images, adding text or overlays
+3. **Intro to Keyframe Animation**
-   - Experiment with position, opacity, filters, and audio
+   - Try animating position, opacity, and scale

+Your goal is to explore—not perfect—your editing.

 ➡️ Export your test video as an **MP4**
 📄 **Filename:** `Lastname-Name-TestVideo.mp4`

-> 📝 Submit your test video before you begin your rough cut composition.

 ---

 <h3 style="color: darkred;">[20 min] Conceptualize Your Composition</h3>

-With your partner, open a document (Word or Google Docs) and answer the following:
+With your partner, open a document (Word or Google Docs) and answer the following questions.
+Use this time to develop a strong **conceptual direction** for your video.

 ### Conceptual
-- What mood, story, or atmosphere do we want to convey?
+- What story, mood, or atmosphere might we want to convey?
-- How do our selected photographs support this?
+- How could the photographs from Part 1 support this?

 ### Artistic
-- What transitions, audio, or effects will we use to elevate the visuals?
+- What visual strategies (transitions, rhythm, layering) could you explore?
-- What experimental techniques might we include?
+- What experimental - nonlinear editing approaches are you interested in?
+- What kinds of effects, juxtapositions, or disruptions interest you?

 ### Technical
-- What aspect ratio fits our idea (e.g., horizontal, vertical)?
+- What aspect ratio might suit your concept (e.g., vertical, square, or widescreen)?
-- How will we animate images using keyframes (e.g., scale, opacity, position)?

-### Collaborative
-- How will you divide the work?
-- Each group member must edit **approximately half of the video**, but **plan and design the composition as a unified whole**.
+- What tools or effects in DaVinci could help achieve your goals?

+### ⚠️ **Remember the following restrictions and requirements:**
+– You may only use **photos taken during Part 1** using the assigned techniques (medium close-up, close-up, extreme close-up).
+– You must include **royalty-free music or ambient sound** that supports your mood or concept.
+– You must add a **title screen** and **end credits** with your names.
+– This is a **non-linear, experimental composition**—do not follow a traditional narrative or slideshow format.

-➡️ **Export as PDF**
+➡️ **Export your responses as a PDF**
 📄 **Filename:** `Group-#-Notes.pdf`
 Include **both names + student numbers**

----

-<h3 style="color: darkred;">[40 min] Create a Rough Cut of Your Composition</h3>

-A **rough cut** is the first editable version of your video.
-It includes all major elements (visuals, movement, transitions), but does not need to be fully refined or finalized.
-You will improve this in the next session.

-### Editing Instructions:

-- Use **10–12 photographs only**
-- Total length: **1–2 minutes**
-  → Split the time equally between both group members
-- Include **movement, layering, and transitions**
-- Use the same resolution: **minimum 720p**
-- Maintain consistency in pacing, colour, and tone across both halves

-### Allowed Tools:
-- Keyframe animation (zoom, pan, opacity)
-- Transitions (crossfades, wipes, etc.)
-- Filters, effects, and colour grading
-- Titles and text (optional)

-❌ **No external visual material allowed**
-✅ **Only use your own photographs from Part 1**

-➡️ Export your rough cut as an **MP4**
-📄 **Filename:** `Lastname-Name-RoughCut.mp4`

 ---